ethz-asl/wavemap/docs/pages/demos.rst

 .. include:: <isonum.txt>
 .. rstcheck: ignore-roles=gh_file

+All of the demos currently use wavemap's ROS1 interface.
+In case they interest you but you do not use ROS1, we recommend trying them through a :ref:`temporary Docker container <installation-ros1-docker>`.

 Quick start
 ***********
 To get an impression of the maps wavemap can generate, you can download the maps of our `RSS paper <https://www.roboticsproceedings.org/rss19/p065.pdf>`__ and directly view them in Rviz.
 To do so,